-Due to the disperse dyes chemical properties, it will react with high temperatures (380-400°F/190-200°C) by changing into a gaseous state.
+Due to the disperse dyes chemical properties, it reacts with high temperatures (380-400°F/190-200°C) by changing into a gaseous state.
 As the ink cools the dye solidifies again forming a permanent bond on a molecular level.

 Sublimation ink only works with polyester fabrics or polymer coated rigid items.
-The natural fibers of wood contain polymers which mean wood will also work as a suitable substrate.
+The natural fibers of wood contain polymers which mean wood also works as a suitable substrate.

 Sublimation ink uses the same 4 primary colors found in all subtractive color models to produce excellent results: